Leaf-Agriculture/docs/docs/Link_provider_connection.md

 import { Providers } from '@withleaf/leaf-link-react';
 ```

 3. Add the component to the HTML.
-Make sure you already created the Leaf user [API key][6] (`apiKey`), you need to inform it and the Leaf user ID (`leafUser`) in the required properties in the HTML component.
+Make sure you already created the Leaf user [API key][6] (`apiKey`); you need to specify both the Leaf User API Key and the Leaf User ID (`leafUser`) in the required properties in the HTML component.
 Check all the properties available on the reference [here][7].
 ```js
 function App() {